RaspAP/theme-test/docs/quick-start.md

 title: Quick Start
 ---

 RaspAP gives you two different ways to get up and running quickly.
-The simplest approach is to use a <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">custom OS image</a> with RaspAP preinstalled.
+The simplest approach is to use our <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">custom OS image</a> with RaspAP preinstalled.
 This option eliminates guesswork and gives you a base upon which to build.
 An alternative method is to execute the Quick installer on an existing <a href="#distros">compatible OS</a>.

 ## Custom OS
 Custom Raspberry Pi OS Lite images with the latest RaspAP are available for <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">direct download</a>.
 This includes both 32- and 64-bit builds for ARM architectures.